abourdon/powerapi-akka/README.md

 }
 ```

 Each module can have its own configuration part.
-See more details in the associated README file.
+See more details in its associated README file.

 ## Architecture details

 PowerAPI is based on a modular and asynchronous event-driven architecture using the [Akka library](http://akka.io "Akka library").
-Architecture is centralized around a common event bus where each module can publish/subscribe to emitted events.
-One particularity of this architecture is that each module is in passive state and reacts to event emitted by the common event bus.
+Architecture is centralized around a common event bus where each module can publish/subscribe to sending events.
+One particularity of this architecture is that each module is in passive state and reacts to events sent by the common event bus.

 These modules are organized as follow:

 ### Core

-As its name indicates, `Core` module gather all *kernel* functionnalities that will be use by other modules.
+As its name indicates, `Core` module gather all *kernel* functionnalities that will be used by other modules.
 More particulary, this module defines the whole types used by PowerAPI to define its architecture.

-This module also defines the essential `Clock` class, responsible of the periodically emission of the `Tick` message, itself responsible of the process of the PowerAPI business part.
+This module also defines the essential `Clock` class, responsible of the periodically sending of the `Tick` message, itself responsible of the process of the PowerAPI business part.

 ### Sensors

-To compute the energy spent by a process through its hardware resource utilization, PowerAPI cutting computation in two parts:
+To compute the energy spent by a process through its hardware resource utilization, PowerAPI cuts computation in two parts:
-1. Monitor hardware resource process utilization;
+1. Monitoring of hardware resource process utilization;
-2. Compute the energy implies by the hardware resource process utilization.
+2. Computing the energy implies by the hardware resource process utilization.

-Sensors is thus a set of `Sensor`, responsible of the monitoring of hardware resource process utilization.
+The Sensor modules or _Sensors_ represents a set of `Sensor`, responsible of the monitoring of hardware resource process utilization.
 Thus, you have a CPU `Sensor`, a memory `Sensor`, a disk `Sensor` and so on.
 As these information are given by operating system, there is one `Sensor` implementation by operating system type.
 Thus you may have a CPU Linux `Sensor`, a CPU Windows `Sensor`, and so on.

 ### Formulae

 Set of `Formula`, responsible of the computation of the energy spent by a process on a particular hardware resource (e.g CPU, memory, disk or network), following information provided by its associated `Sensor`.
-A `Formula` may depend on the type of the monitorded hardware resource.
-Thus, for the same hardware resource, several `Formula` implementations are possible.
+A `Formula` may depend on the type of the monitored hardware resource.
+Thus, for the same hardware resource, several `Formula` implementations could exist.

 ### Listeners

-Set of `Listener`, that listen `Formula` events emitted by the common event bus.
-Thus, a `Listener` define the actions to do when receiving results from the energy computation (e.g display information, produce and submit a new information in the common event bus, etc.).
+Set of `Listener`, that listen `Formula` events sending by the common event bus.
+Thus, a `Listener` define the actions to do when receiving results from the energy computation (e.g displaying information, producing and submitting information to the common event bus, etc.).

 ### Library

-The Library module defines the API that can be use by user to interact with PowerAPI.
+The Library module defines the API that can be used by user to interact with PowerAPI.

 ## API details

 Process-level energy monitoring is based on a periodically computation that can be expressed via the API.
-Here there are several examples to describes PowerAPI's API:
+Here there are several examples to describe PowerAPI's API:

 ### What is the CPU energy spent by the 123 process?
 Please give me fresh results every 500 milliseconds

-Considering that process run under Linux, using a procfs file system on a *standard* CPU architecture.
+Considering that process run under Linux, using a _procfs_ file system on a *standard* CPU architecture.
-Thus, we need to use the procfs CPU `Sensor` implementation and the general CPU `Formula` implementation.
+Thus, we need to use the _procfs_ CPU `Sensor` implementation and the general CPU `Formula` implementation.
 Add to this the desire to display CPU energy spent by process into the console.
 So we need to:

-1. Activate desired modules:
+1. Activate the desired modules:

 ``` scala
 Array(